-As a loss of earnings definition loss of earning occurs when a person suffers a personal accident, which reduces, restricts or prevents them from earning their usual salary or wage.
+A loss of earnings definition loss of earning occurs when a person suffers a personal accident, which reduces, restricts or prevents them from earning their usual salary or wage.

-When considering the viability of a loss of earnings claim self employed people may think they have no route to gaining any compensation.
-Especially if they don’t currently have a self employed loss of earnings insurance policy in place.
+When considering the viability of a loss of earnings claim, self-employed people may think they have no route to gaining any compensation especially if they don’t currently have a self-employed loss of earnings insurance policy in place.

 This couldn’t be further from the truth, any self-employed person can claim for loss of earnings, although the process is a little more complicated, and will involve steps such as: